Parsl/parsl/docs/userguide/workflows/logging.rst

     and may not be applicable to other executors.

-Use logs specific to an Executor to trace whether the workers on the compute nodes are starting, detecting resources properly, and connecting to the host process.
+Use logs specific to an Executor to trace whether the workers on the compute nodes are starting, detecting hardware properly, and connecting to the host process.

 Each node in a compute block writes to a unique subdirectory within the directory of its associated executor and block.